 A common argument used is that if you have the e1b1a haplogroup, you are of one of the 12 Tribes.
 Please see this discussion regarding the topic.

 Zondervan Bible Dictionary

 Earlier we talked about how many of them use the Zondervan Bible Dictionary to support their claims.
 What you're going to find out is that the Zondervan Compact Bible Dictionary actually debunks their claims when you go into more definitions.

 What they fail to realize is that the Zondervan Compact Bible Dictionary's entry on Ham uses what we call the "Hamitic Hypothesis".
-This is a 19th century theory created by Eurocentrics, who were looking to claim the accomplishments of certain African and Western Asian countries (Egyptian/Kemet, Ethiopian, Canaanite, etc) by systematically placing them under the umbrella of the Caucasian "race".
+This is a 19th-century theory created by a Eurocentric, who was looking to claim the accomplishments of certain African and Western Asian countries (Egyptian/Kemet, Ethiopian, Canaanite, etc) by systematically placing them under the umbrella of the Caucasian "race".

 In the mid-19th century, the term Hamitic acquired a new meaning as scholars asserted that they could anthropologically discern a "Hamitic race" that was distinct from the "Negroid" populations of Sub-Saharan Africa The theory arose from early anthropological writers, who linked the stories in the Bible of Noah's sons to documented ancient migrations of peoples from the Middle East into Africa.
 (Sanders, Edith R (1969), "The Hamitic Hypothesis: Its Origin and Functions in Time Perspective", Journal of African History, 10: 521–32,)

 Now let's go into the Zondervan's NIV Study Bible notes on Genesis 9 25.